Israeli operatives killed al Qaeda’s No. 2 leader in Iran in August -New York Times | Law-Order

 Iran on Saturday denied the report, saying there were no al Qaeda "terrorists" on its soil.
 Foreign Ministry spokesman Saeed Khatibzadeh said in a statement that the United States and Israel sometimes "try to tie Iran to such groups by lying and leaking false information to the media in order to avoid responsibility for the criminal activities of this group and other terrorist groups in the region".

+Israeli officials had no immediate comment.
+Israel has said in the past that its intelligence services have managed to penetrate Iran in recent years, including saying in 2018 that it had smuggled out an alleged archive of Iranian nuclear secrets.

-Masri, one of al Qaeda's founding leaders, was killed along with his daughter, the widow of former al Qaeda chief Osama bin Laden's son, Hamza bin Laden, the Times reported.
-Osama bin Laden orchestrated Sept.
+Masri, one of al Qaeda's founding leaders, was killed along with his daughter.
+She was the widow of former al Qaeda chief Osama bin Laden’s son, Hamza bin Laden, the Times reported.
+Osama bin Laden orchestrated the Sept.
 11, 2001, attacks on the United States and was killed in a U.S. raid in Pakistan in 2011.

 Shi'ite Iran and al Qaeda, a Sunni Muslim militant organization, have long been enemies.
 Masri had been in Iran’s “custody” since 2003 but had been living freely in an upscale suburb of Tehran since 2015, the Times cited unnamed U.S. intelligence officials as saying.